-Prerequisite: R CUL/CUL III and R CUL/CUL I30 or R CUL/CUL I21
+Prerequisite: A minimum grade of 'C' in R CUL/CUL III and R CUL/CUL I30 or R CUL/CUL I21

 Directed learning opportunity for culinary arts students to increase their knowledge and skill in the areas of hot and cold food production through supervised on-the-job training.
 Students will be expected to follow Culinary Arts standards of professionalism.
 Current San Diego County Food Handler Card and TB clearance required.